 Electronic Waste Recycling Act - California law governing the management of electronic waste.

-San Joaquin County Household Hazardous Waste Consolidation Facility - A facility for proper disposal of a limited number of small electronics.
+San Joaquin County Household Hazardous Waste Consolidation Facility - Facility for proper disposal of limited number of small electronics.